 It's not always easy of course, but I'll keep pushing myself.
 I still stammer in general, sometimes when I introduce myself, but who cares?
 It's not the end of the world, right?
 It's who I am and I've learned to accept it.
 I now want to use my reach and voice to raise more awareness of stammering amongst young people.
 I wouldn't want a young person or anyone for that matter to go through what I did without support.
 Feeling like you're alone with stammering can really keep you down for almost all your life.

-I thank the BSA for giving me and others the platform to come together and raise awareness on stammering.
+I thank STAMMA for giving me and others the platform to come together and raise awareness on stammering.

 BECOMING Young ambassador of the year

-This October, Gideon was presented with the Young Ambassador of the Year award at The Prince's Trust Awards.
+In October 2019, I was presented with the Young Ambassador of the Year award at The Prince's Trust Awards.
 I'm still overwhelmed at the fact I won this award.
 It means so, so much to me; words can't begin to describe how proud I am of myself.
 I never stayed down when life knocked me down and it's a pleasure to be recognised by the Prince's Trust and rewarded for it.
 This award is for everyone and anyone that feels low, unheard of, invisible, embarrassed and worthless.
 Get around a community that can motivate you to reach your potential!
 It's essential!

 (Pictures courtesy of Ian Jones)